xDaCry/dm_twimong/README.md

 =============
 ### The project is seperated in different packages:

-> **anaylze**: This package includes all the queries for analyzing the data stored in databases,
+> **analyze**: This package includes all the queries for analyzing the data stored in databases,

 > **connection**: This package includes all the classes for creating connections to databases and the twitter stream.